-1660 Modifieds 21 Hotrods Tin Tops Ninja Midgets Stockrods Pink Rods 5.2.3 For a National Championship to be declared, there must be an average of 15 starters per National Class 5.2.4 All Competitors are to comply OT 1.1 regarding Licence Requirements.
-5.2.6 The National will comprise of two rounds.
+Jnr Stockrods 2.1 Modifieds 1660 Modifieds Ninja Midgets 21 Hotrods Stockrods Tin Tops Pink Rods Jnr Stockrods 2.1 Modifieds 1660 Modifieds Ninja Midgets 21 Hotrods Stockrods Tin Tops Pink Rods 5.2.3 For a National Championship to be declared, there must be an average of 15 starters per National Class 5.2.4 All Competitors are to comply OT 1.1 regarding Licence Requirements.
+5.2.6 The National will compromise of two rounds.
 6 heats.
-5.2.7 A competitor must have competed in 60 % of Club Championship events prior to the National Championship event and 1 Regional Championship event.
-5.2.8 A class that cannot meet a minimum number of starters, in the particular year, the class shall forfeit the privilege being awarded a National Championship; 5.3 FORMAT a) Draw for Heat 1 b) Inverted Draw for Heat 2 c) Final as per Points for, Heat 1 and Heat 2 a tie in points by the flip of a coin.
-5.4 POINTS SCORING 5.4.1 Points for heats will be 30,29,28..... down to 1 5.4.2 Combined points from the heat will determine the GRID FOR THE FINAL.
-Ties will be resolved by a flip of a coin 5.5 ENTRY FEE 5.5.1 Entry fee of R750 is payable to the host club.
+5.2.7 A competitor must have competed in 60 % of Club Championship events prior to the National Championship event and 1 Regional Championship event .
+5.2.8 A class that cannot meet a minimum number of starters, in the particular year, the class shall forfeit the privilege of being awarded a National Championship; 5.3 FORMAT a) Draw for Heat 1 b) Inverted Draw for Heat 2 c) Final as per Points for, Heat 1 and Heat 2 a tie in points by the flip of a coin.
+5.4 POINTS SCORING 5.4.1 Points for heats will be 30,29,28..... down to 1 5.4.2 Heat ties - Combined points from the heat will determine the GRID FOR THE FINAL.
+Ties will be resolved by a flip of a coin.
+Championship ties - Ties in the Championship are broken by the finishing position in the FINAL HEAT of the SECOND LEG.
+In the event of a tie, the outcome will be decided by the flip of a coin.
+5.5 ENTRY FEE 5.5.1 Entry fee of R750 is payable to the host club.
 5.5.2 Entry allows 1 x Competitor and 1 x Pit Crew - free entry, everybody else pays 5.6 TYRE RESTRICTIONS 5.6.1 Six (6) New Tyres permitted in each class per leg 5.6.2 Tyres to be adequately marked by TC 5.7 DECLARING THE NATIONAL CHAMPION 5.7.1 The Scores from both Events will be added together.
 The Lowest 2 heats Scores will be thrown away.
-A Heat for which there was a penalty, DNE or Exclusion may not be discarded.
-Ties in the championship are broken by the finishing position in the FINAL HEAT of the SECOND LEG 5.7.2 Once the throwaways have been factored in.
-The competitor with the most Points will be declared the SSP South African National Champion in each championship class.
+A Heat for which there was a penalty, DNE or Exclusion may not be discarded Ties in the championship are broken by the finishing position in the FINAL HEAT of the SECOND LEG 5.7.2 Once the throwaways have been factored in.
+The competitor with the most Points will be declared the SSP South African National Champion in each Championship class.
 After all TC checks and Penalties have been applied 5.7.3 SSP shall have the right to amend the criteria in the interest of the sport 5.7.4 SSP shall have the right to amend the criteria and to lift a criteria in the interest of the sport